 Enhance product quality: If you post your code on GitHub, it can be seen and reviewed by programmers all over the world.
 This would help you understand flaws in your project and solve them with assistance from the community to create a better version of the software.

-Incredible integration: If you’re looking to integrate your code with GitHub, there are lots of options available.
-You can integrate with platforms like Google cloud or Amazon for your own benefits.
-Code climate is a great service that can track your feedback and deliver your code in over 200 programming languages.
+Incredible integration: If you’re looking to integrate your code with GitHub, many options are available.
+You can integrate with platforms like Google Cloud or Amazon for your own benefit.
+Code Climate is a great service that can track feedback and deliver code in over 200 programming languages.
 As a software engineer, this is a great way to establish yourself as an expert in coding.

 What are GitHub’s Features

-Easy Project Management: If you’re looking for a place to manage your next development project, GitHub is a great option.
+Easy Project Management: GitHub is a great option if you’re looking for a place to manage your next development project.
 You can coordinate and track your work with other developers here so that everyone stays on schedule.
 Plus, projects are transparent to all involved parties on GitHub.

 Increased Safety With Packages: Packages can be published for different levels of visibility.
 You can choose to publish privately, within your team, or publicly to the open-source community.
 Packages can be downloaded from GitHub for use or reuse.